 ID# Commenter Comment EPA Response 4 EEI B. EPA Should Ensure that the Final Guidance Reflects the Experience of the Few Existing CCS Projects.
 EEI encourages EPA carefully to consider comments submitted by EEI member companies that have actual experience with siting, permitting, operating and monitoring GS facilities.
 Since EPA published the final Class VI rule on December 10, 2010 (75 Fed.
 Reg.
 77230), several projects have gained experience with CCS project permitting, and at least one-Phase I of AEP's Mountaineer project in West Virginia- successfully ceased CO2 injections 2 years ago and is now engaged in monitoring during the PISC period.
-While this and other projects were not conducted under Class VI per se because they were done at a time when the Agency was still allowing research, development and demonstration projects to be conducted under Class V, [footnote1] they nonetheless should provide the type of "adaptive" data and experience that underpins the Class VI program: EPA agrees with commenters who supported an adaptive approach to the UIC rulemaking for GS EPA also believes that an adaptive approach to the UIC rulemaking and well construction).
+While this and other projects were not conducted under Class VI per se because they were done at a time when the Agency was still allowing research, development and demonstration projects to be conducted under Class V, [footnote1] they nonetheless should provide the type of "adaptive" data and experience that underpins the Class VI program: EPA agrees with commenters who supported an adaptive approach to the UIC rulemaking for GS EPA also believes that an adaptive approach enables the Agency to make changes to the program as necessary to incorporate new research, data, and information about GS (e.g., modeling and well construction).
 This new information may increase protectiveness, streamline implementation, reduce costs, or otherwise inform the requirements for GS injection of CO2.
 The Agency plans, every six years, to review the rulemaking and data on GS projects to determine whether the appropriate amount and types of documentation are being collected and to determine if modifications to the Class VI UIC requirements are appropriate or necessary.
 This time period is consistent with the periodic review of National Primary Drinking Water Standards under Section 1412 of [the Safe Drinking Water Act].
 75 Fed.
 Reg. at 77241 (emphasis added).
-AEP's experience to date with the Mountaineer project, for example, may already suggest that: 1) in the absence of data to the contrary, a default 50-year PISC period is overly restrictive and a deterrent to commercial projects; and 2) the prospect of closin The EPA acknowledges the comment and notes that, where possible, it used the experience and knowledge gained from existing projects as well as experience gained in permitting early Class VI projects when finalizing this document.
+AEP's experience to date with the Mountaineer project, for example, may already suggest that: 1) in the absence of data to the contrary, a defa The EPA acknowledges the comment and notes that, where possible, it used the experience and knowledge gained from existing projects as well as experience gained in permitting early Class VI projects when finalizing this document.
 In response to the comment on the PISC timeframe, note that the guidance includes discussion of both the 50 year (default) timeframe and the opportunities to demonstrate an alternative timeframe pursuant to requirements at 40 CFR 146.93.
 Both in guidance and in the practice of permitting early Class VI projects, the EPA has demonstrated the flexibility inherent in the regulations and available to the regulated community.
 In response to the footnote about the Class V guidance, the EPA clarifies that Class V well permitting decisions and policies are outside the scope and purpose of this guidance document and the associated comment period.